Birmingham City University: Faculties and schools

-Faculty of Arts, Design and Media
+Faculty of Arts, Design and Media (ADM)

 The faculty was created in 2014 by the merger of the Faculty of Performance, Media and English with the Birmingham Institute of Art and Design.
 This faculty includes the art and design related courses taught by the School of Art, School of Architecture and Design, School of Fashion and Textiles, School of Jewellery and School of Visual Communication.

 It is also home to the Royal Birmingham Conservatoire, an international conservatoire and junior school and a major concert venue for many of Birmingham's principal concert promoters and organisations, hosting over 300 events annually.
 Their Junior Department provides tuition to over 200 young musicians aged 3 to 18 in classical music, chamber music, North Indian music and jazz.
 Birmingham School of Acting founded in 1936, merged with the university in 2005, and in September 2017 it merged to become part of the Conservatoire.
 The school is based in purpose-built facilities within the City Centre campus at Millennium Point which include 11 studios.
 Alongside its undergraduate programmes in Acting, Stage Management and Applied Theatre, the school offers specialist postgraduate programmes in Professional Voice Practice and an MFA in Acting: The British Tradition.

 The School of English has undergraduate English programmes specialising across Literature, Language Studies, Drama and Creative Writing; and joint honours programmes in English and Media.

 The Birmingham School of Media, was one of the first media schools in the country to teach media as part of the Skillset Academy Network.
 Its courses have received approval from the Broadcast Journalism Training Council and the Chartered Institute of Public Relations.

 The Faculty is currently made up of the following Schools: